 -Wait about 9 months so that your ginger reaches full maturity before harvesting.

--Dump out the soil and the plant together (if you grew them in a bag or a pot), or carefully pry the plant out of the soil, roots included, with a pitchfork or shovel.
+-Dump out the soil and the plant together (if you grew them in a grow bag or a pot), or carefully pry the plant out of the soil, roots included, with a garden fork or shovel if you grew them in-ground.

 -Unlike some veggies which should not be washed when harvesting (sweet potatoes and garlic, I'm looking at you), ginger can absolutely be washed off and then dried after harvesting.
 A good blast with a hose on the showerhead setting ought to do the trick.